1itvinka/anastasiya.dev/content/blog/names/index.md

 ### Conclusion

 Names should reveal intent, should be easy to read and discuss, should be searchable, and shouldn't be confusing and misleading.
 Quite simple, right?
 Not always.
-But that's super important to do it right.
+But that's super important to do it properly.